skaidra-bake/skaidra-bake/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an image repository called Unframed.
-It is going to be a website for dancers to upload their images and connect with each other!
+- 🔭 I’m a junior full-stack developer @Pixie Labs.
+On my free time I'm working on an image repository called Unframed.
+It is going to be a social platform for dancers!
-- 🌱 I’m currently learning Ruby, Rails, and Rspec. rrrrr :)
+- 🌱 I’m currently learning Ruby, Rails, Rspec, and React. rrrrr :)
 - 📫 How to reach me: drop me an email to skaidrapat@gmail.com
 - ⚡ Fun fact: I dance Lindy Hop, Solo Jazz, and Contemporary.
 I am currently learning UK Jazz dance and plan to pick up Tap dance.
 I believe jazz is the happiest music to dance to!